 Adjusted Score: 96075%

 Critics Consensus: The deft hand of director Stephen Frears and strong performances by the ensemble cast combine to tell an entertaining story with a rock-solid soundtrack.

-In a biting romantic comedy, Rob Gordon is the owner of a semi-failing record store in Chicago, where he sells...
+Rob Gordon (John Cusack) is the owner of a failing record store in Chicago, where he sells music the old-fashioned...
 [More]

 Critics Consensus: Black's exuberant, gleeful performance turns School of Rock into a hilarious, rocking good time.

 Overly enthusiastic guitarist Dewey Finn (Jack Black) gets thrown out of his bar band and finds himself in desperate need...
 [More]